eamena-project/eamenaR/README.md

 | Resource.Name                   | Bedasht Caravanserai, ..., CVNS-IR   | CVNS-IR, Bedasht Caravanserai, ...   | 0.26 |
 | geometry                        | c(55.05059, 36.42466)                | c(55.05059, 36.42466)                | 0    |

-Where `563567f7-eef0-4683-9e88-5e4be2452f80` and `fb0a2ef4-023f-4d13-b931-132799bb7a6c` are the default ResourceIDs of the function (respectively the two caravanserais `EAMENA-0207209` and `EAMENA-0182057`).
+Where `563567f7-eef0-4683-9e88-5e4be2452f80` and `fb0a2ef4-023f-4d13-b931-132799bb7a6c` are the default ResourceIDs of the function (respectively the two caravanserails `EAMENA-0207209` and `EAMENA-0182057`).
 The `dist` shows that the geometries are exactly the same, and that there are slight differences in the other fields.
 The CSV output is here: https://github.com/eamena-oxford/eamenaR/blob/main/results/duplicates.csv

 ## Share a GeoJSON geometry